isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 1. I have an In-Principle Approval (IPA) for a Singapore-issued Long-Term Pass (i.e. Work Permit, Employment Pass, Student Pass, or Long-Term Visit Pass).
 Am I allowed to travel under the VTL (Land)?

-IPA holders are not eligible to utilise the VTL (Land) for travel to Singapore, unless they are Malaysia citizens.
+IPA holders are not eligible to utilise the VTL (Land) for travel to Singapore, unless they are Malaysia Citizens.
 However, they may still travel to Singapore with necessary approvals under the <a href="/wphl/overview" target="_blank">Work Pass Holder General Lane</a> and will be subject to the prevailing border measures upon entry into Singapore, including any Stay-Home Notice (SHN) and COVID-19 test requirements.

 #### 2. If I am a Singapore Citizen, Singapore Permanent Resident or Holder of a Singapore Long-Term Pass entering Singapore using the VTL (Land), can I use the VTL (Land) to return to Malaysia?